SysKitTeam/docs-securitymanager/activation/activation-faq.md

 ## How do I activate my product?

 You can activate your product 24 hours a day, seven days a week on the Internet.
 Product activation requires you to type in your product activation information and press activate.
 You must have a connection to the Internet to activate your product.
-If you do not have access to Internet, please use [offline activation](online-offline-activation.md).
+If you do not have access to the Internet, please use [offline activation](online-offline-activation.md).

 ## What does SysKit do with the information sent during the product activation process?